 Here at Reverse Garbage we do not use traditional sticky tape or glue, so as well as creativity, children will learn other attachment techniques and use their ingenuity to create their final product.
 This is an open ended creative workshop, so children are free to use their imagination and create whatever they want to out of the materials provided.

 Children are challenged to be as creative and imaginative as they can with cardboard, masking tape, textas and stickers.
 This is an open-ended workshop so there is no prescribed outcome – whatever children can imagine, we can help them to create!
 The workshop is designed to encourage lateral thinking and imagination as well as to introduce children to the possibilities of recycled and reuse objects.

 Sock puppets, marionettes, shadow puppets and more!
 We will explore the many ways that puppets are made and each child will design a character and then consider what material best suits their puppet.
 Our artist will work with the children to create a puppet out of our reuse materials that they can take home.

 Remember all the classic games you used to play when you were a child?
 In this workshop, children will be able to create their very own games out of reuse and recycled materials.
 Be prepared to see water bottle skittles, marble runs, board games made with cardboard and bottle tops – and much more.
 This session is creative and crazy and introduces children to the wild possibilities of recycled and reuse objects.

 What happens to space waste?
 Working in teams, students use industrial off-casts and e-waste materials to construct a space station, satellites, a lunar model or rockets.
 Students are challenged to consider the requirements for life in space as well as the opportunities offered by zero gravity as they design and construct their space module without the use of tape or glue.

-Why not stay longer and add one of these activities to your visit.
+Why not add these activities to your booking.